 Assessment and Requirements

-Assessment of Academic Achievement will be identified and implemented by the class instructor.
+- Assessment of Academic Achievement will be identified and implemented by the class instructor.
 Methods may include written tests and essay examinations, out-of-class papers, Internet assignments, library/museum projects, etc. These criteria will be thoroughly outlined and described in the course syllabus.

 Determined by the instructor.
 Present suggested text is: Kalb, Peter R., ART SINCE 1980 Charting the Contemporary, Brandeis University